DiFronzo/OpenLibrary-GraphQL/README.md

 deno --version
 ```

 To quickly start using the code run the following command.
-With the flag `-allow-net` that is allowing network access.
+With the flag `--allow-net` that is allowing network access.

 ```bash
 deno run --allow-net https://raw.githubusercontent.com/DiFronzo/OpenLibrary-GraphQL/main/mod.ts
 ```

-GraphQL is now running on [http://localhost:8080/graphql](http://localhost:8080/graphql).
+GraphQL should now be running on [http://localhost:8080/graphql](http://localhost:8080/graphql).

 That's all you need to know to start! 🎉